This Swedish cookie is just enough different from all other Scandinavian “gingersnaps” to make it definitely special: delicate, spicy, and hot!

-And now we are at the final cookie, the cookie that I purposely saved to complete this year’s baking extravaganza.
-Now that I think about it, I almost always save it for last, perhaps letting the anticipation keep my energy level and enthusiasm up through the weeks of baking.
+And here’s the final cookie in the Deck The Halls collection, the cookie that I purposely saved to complete this season’s baking extravaganza.
+Now thaht I think about it, I almost always save it for last, perhaps letting the anticipation keep my energy level and enthusiasm up through the weeks of baking.

 So in a way, my long and wonderful relationship with Ellen began with these surprising and memorable cookies.
 For me, they will forever be entwined with memories of her gentle, generous, grateful, and joyful spirit.
 I know she would want me to share them.
 They are her gift to you this holiday season.